leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

 ^^^^^^^^^^^^^^^

 - Support for object (mesh, camera, light) transform animations.
-Only Euler rotations, which is the default option for Objects, can be exported for now.
+Only Euler rotations, which is the default option for Objects, can be exported.
   For armature bone animations Euler and quaternion rotation types are supported.
 - Import and export of animations for the following parameters are supported: